-If your request is approved, you will have the opportunity to write a make-up test.
+If your request is approved, you will have ONE opportunity to write a make-up test.
+If you miss the make-up test and can provide supporting documentation for your absence, the weight of the missed test will be added to your final exam.